Arrow pointing to left

 Marketing - 4 min READ

-Email open tracking: what it is, how it works, and why Gmail is cracking down
+Email open tracking and why Gmail is cracking down

 How email open tracking works and the recent changes that have made it less effective.